Granny Flats – should we build them?

 When I read this article in the Washington Post, The next big fight over housing could happen, literally, in your back yard , I was reminded of the controversy it generates here in Miami.

 Another reason granny flats are allowed in the City of Miami is to have a mix of ages and incomes.
-Instead of homogeneous neighborhoods of one generation, the granny flat allows the owner of the main house to rent to a younger, less affluent couple or single person.
+Instead of homogeneous neighborhoods of one generation or one income level, the granny flat allows the owner of the main house to rent to a younger, less affluent couple or single person.
 This adds to the vibrancy of a neighborhood.
 In my opinion, they should be allowed everywhere.
 With rents rising and housing prices going up, the addition of independent buildings as shown in the diagram above in single-family residential areas would be a welcome relief to help cash-strapped Miami residents who, with each passing day, find it more difficult to find adequate housing.
 Should you wish to discuss the addition of a granny flat to your Miami single-family home, please feel free to call me at 305-552-5465 or email me at MLC@UnitedArchs.com